keras-team/keras-hub/.gemini/styleguide.md

 ## HuggingFace Converters

 ### When to Add
-If the model is being ported from HuggingFace, a converter must be added to `keras_hub/src/utils/transformers/`.
+If the model is being ported from HuggingFace Transformers, a converter must be added to `keras_hub/src/utils/transformers/`.
+If the model is an image model with presets avaialble on Timm, a converter must be added to `keras_hub/src/utils/timm/`.

 ### Converter Structure
 Each HuggingFace converter should include: